jkovzels/sponge-mats/README.md

 We will also reach and work together with city architects to improve the design and incorporate the mats into upcoming city improvement projects.

-At the same time starting in Germany poses the chalange to navigate fire safety and constructions norms and regulations.
+At the same time starting in Germany poses the chalange to navigate German fire safety and constructions regulations with can be cumbersome and time consuming.
 To mitigate this challane we will start dialog with city architects and authorities at the early stage of the project development.